sercet65/Automated-BIM-Model-Annotation-via-Graph-Neural-Networks-CPP-API/README.md

 # Extraction_V2: Archicad Data Extraction Add-On

+## Reminder: Organize hard-coded file paths before running to ensure all necessary files are generated
+## and to review the final results.

 ## Overview
 `Extraction_V2` is a C++ add-on for Archicad designed to streamline the extraction of building element information, enhancing architectural data analysis and management.